 An examination of fundamental questions about the nature of reality.
 What kinds of things are real; what distinguishes the real from the ideal, or the real from the illusory?
 Are there abstract entities (e.g., numbers)?
 The nature of necessity and possibility, essence and existence.
-(Prerequisite: 34-110 or 34-112 or semester 3 or above standing, or consent of the instructor.)
+(Prerequisite: Semester 3 or above standing; or consent of the instructor.)

 A study of the views of some of the major existentialists.
 Figures studied may include Kierkegaard, Nietzsche, Sartre, Merleau-Ponty, Camus, and Jaspers.
 (Prerequisite: Semester 3 or above standing.)